 - Once it hits a certain number of vibrations, that regulator tells the second hand to tick.

 Adding a solar component is actually quite simple.
 All Citizen does is add a solar cell to the dial and connect it to the battery with a tiny wire.
-The cell captures energy from light sources, give it to the battery, and keeps the watch running for far longer than conventional quartz pieces.
+The cell captures energy from light sources, gives it to the battery, and keeps the watch running for far longer than conventional quartz pieces.

 Every watch in this collection has its own set of specifications, but I can tell you that the craftsmanship is exceptional throughout.
 These pieces are the right weight, they are sturdy, and each has enough water resistance to give you peace of mind.
 I especially recommend the chronographs, as you can feel their quality when you press in the pushers.